MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Field-Arrangement-on-FastTabs.md

  ![Shows how field groups layout in a FastTab](media/NAVFastTabFieldLayoutGroups.png "NAVFastTabFieldLayoutGroups")

 ## Manually Arranging Fields in Multiple Rows and Columns
- Using the GridLayout or FixedLayout controls, you can arrange fields in multiple rows and columns in a grid\-like format.
+ Using the GridLayout or FixedLayout controls, you can arrange fields in multiple rows and columns in a grid-like format.
 For more information, see [Arranging Fields in Rows and Columns](Arranging-Fields-in-Rows-and-Columns.md).